Jiale-Qiu/Cybersecurity-Portfolio/README.md

 Hello!
 My name is Jiale (Caleb) Qiu.
 Here, I document every CTF I complete and my entire cybersecurity journey in greater detail than in my blog.

-To see the red team CTFs I've done, check out `Red Team > Capture The Flag`
+To see the red team CTFs I've done, check out `Red Team > Capture the Flags` To see the blue team CTFs I've done, check out `Blue Team > Capture the Flags`